 With a new funnel stage and definition in place, we can make the automation sing by:

-- Being tighter with demographic scoring and looser with behavioral scoring
+- Being tighter with demographic scoring and looser with behavioral scoring.
+In essence, if they’re from a key account, we want to talk to them.

-- Creating target account alerts for assigned account Sales reps
+- Creating target account alerts for the Sales reps assigned to them.

-- Negotiating faster follow-up from the field team
+- Negotiating faster follow-up from the field team.
+After all, these aren’t lookie-loos from a giant tradeshow!

 - Routing new Leads [that should be converted to Contacts] past the BDRs and straight to the assigned account Sales reps.